August vacations are a presidential tradition, but efforts to enjoy much-needed downtime have frequently been upended by political and foreign crises.

 Even if a president can avoid vacation blunders, at times it seems as if their time away is cursed.
-President Obama had a string of vacations interrupted by crises ranging from a terrorist attempt to blow up an airplane bound for Detroit to having to cut a vacation short to negotiate a budget agreement with lawmakers.
+President Barack Obama had a string of vacations interrupted by crises including a terrorist attempt to blow up an airplane bound for Detroit and having to cut a vacation short to negotiate a budget agreement with lawmakers.

-In 1983, President Regan ended a vacation early after the Soviet Union shot down a Korean Airlines flight and President Clinton returned to the White House in 1998 to order missile strikes in response to the bombings of U.S. embassies in Kenya and Tanzania.
+In 1983, President Ronald Reagan ended a vacation early after the Soviet Union shot down a Korean Airlines flight, and President Bill Clinton returned to the White House in 1998 to order missile strikes in response to the bombings of U.S. embassies in Kenya and Tanzania.